-a.
-The Town adopts the provisions of Connecticut Public Act 85-294 to allow an additional exemption from property tax for total disabled persons who meet the eligibility requirements set forth in said Act.

-b.
-Any one motor vehicle owned by a person with a physical disability, which was equipped after its original date of manufacture with devices such as lifts, ramps, elevators or special controls for the purpose of adapting its use for the person who uses such vehicle, shall be exempt from personal property taxes.
+- (a) The Town adopts the provisions of Connecticut General Statutes section 12-81i to allow an additional exemption from property tax of one thousand dollars for totally disabled persons who meet the eligibility requirements set forth in said section. - (b) Any one motor vehicle owned by a person with a physical disability, which was equipped after its original date of manufacture with devices such as lifts, ramps, elevators or special controls for the purpose of adapting its use for the person who uses such vehicle, shall be exempt from personal property taxes.
 As used in this Section, physical disability means quadriplegia, paraplegia, loss of arm or leg, or other disability that requires use of a modified motor vehicle.